digitaldrummerj/digitaldrummerj.me/content/posts/2022/021422-hugo-get-started.md

 Now that we have our site and theme setup, we are ready to create our first blog post.

-Post in Hugo use markdown for the contentand are stored in the content/post directory.
+Post in Hugo use markdown for the content and are stored in the content/post directory.

 1. Open a command prompt
 1. Navigate to your website folder